 As a pioneer and main contributor to this technology, Acklio offers the first industrial implementation of SCHC.
 This technology offers many benefits to IoT players, including facilitating the integration of IoT solutions, securing deployments and extending the capabilities of LPWAN technologies to other communication protocols.
 It is on the latter that Acklio is now focussing its engagement within the LoRa Alliance™.

-June 13th: Acklio showcased a demonstration of SCHC technology as an adaptation layer to use LwM2M 1.0 over LoRaWAN® with no adjust the original protocol to the transportation technology.
-It is the first LWM2M demonstration that works today on LoRaWAN® across all continents and frequency regulations.
+June 13th: Acklio showcased a demonstration of SCHC technology as an adaptation layer to use LwM2M 1.0 over LoRaWAN® with no adjustment to the original transportation protocol.
+It is the first LwM2M demonstration that works today on LoRaWAN® across all continents and frequency regulations.